milenakapralova/socraticmodels/README.md

 ## Instructions

-This repository provides self-contained colabs with prototype implementations of Socratic Models for various applications.
+This repository provides scripts for CLIP with FLAN-T5 prompting, and self-contained colabs with prototype implementations of Socratic Models for various applications.

 ## Colab notebooks